 Scenario 2 is to remove the doorknob hardware with a screwdriver

-The thing about interior doors is that they’re typically designed for privacy and noise reduction.
+The thing about interior doors (like bedroom doors and bathroom doors) is that they’re typically designed for privacy and noise reduction.

 They aren’t usually meant to be uber-fortified security measures.

 Most interior doorknobs can simply be unscrewed.
 If there are visible screws around the trim plate of the knob, simply remove them and you should be able to get the door open.

 If there are no visible screws to remove, they are probably just concealed by the actual doorknob.
 You’ll have to push a small latch near the base of the doorknob in to remove the handle and reveal the screws, which can them be taken out with a screwdriver.

 Here’s an excellent video breaking it down (this is especially common in older homes with older hardware).

 Scenario 3 is to simply turn the lock from the outside with a flathead screwdriver